 Emscripten's approach to generating fast-performing code is as follows.
-Emscripten doesn't do any optimizations that can be done by other tools: LLVM can be used to perform optimizations before Emscripten, and the Closure Compiler6 can perform optimizations on the generated JavaScript afterwards.
-Those tools will perform standard useful optimizations like removing unneeded variables, dead code elimination, function inlining, etc. That leaves two major optimizations that are left for Emscripten to perform:
+Emscripten doesn't do any optimizations that can be done by other tools: LLVM can be used to perform optimizations before Emscripten, and the Closure Compiler [Closure Compiler] can perform optimizations on the generated JavaScript afterwards.
+Those tools will perform standard useful optimizations like removing unneeded variables, dead code, function inlining, etc. That leaves two major optimizations that are left for Emscripten to perform:

 - Variable nativization: Convert variables that are on the stack which is implemented using addresses in the HEAP array as mentioned earlier into native JavaScript variables (that is to say, var x; and so forth).
 In general, a variable will be nativized unless it is used outside that function, e.g., if its address is taken and stored somewhere or passed to another function.
-When optimizing, Emscripten tries to nativize as many variables as possible. - Relooping: Recreate high-level loop and if structures from the low-level code block data that appears in LLVM assembly.
-We describe Emscripten's Relooper algorithm in Section 3.2.
+When optimizing, Emscripten tries to nativize as many variables as possible. - Relooping: Recreate high-level loop and if structures from the low-level labels and branches that appear in LLVM assembly.
+We detail the algorithm Emscripten uses for this purpose in Section 3.2.

-When run with Emscripten's optimizations, the code on page 3 looks like this:
+When run with Emscripten's optimizations, the code on page 4 looks like this:

 '''

 function main() {

 var label;

 var $1;

-var $sum;
+var $sum:

 var $i;

 $1 = 0;

 sum = 0;

-i = 0;
+$i = 0;

 $2$2: while(1) {

 var $3 = $i;

 var $4 = $3 < 100;

 if (!($4)) { label = 2; break $2$2; }

 var $6 = $i;

-var \$7 = \$sum:
+var $7 = \$sum;

-var \$8 = \$7 + \$6;
+var $8 = $7 + $6;

-sum = $8;
+sum = ss:

 var $10 = $i;

 var $11 = $10 + 1;

-i = 11;
+$i = $11;

 label = 0; continue $2$2;

-}

-var $13 = $sum;
+var $13 = \$sum;

-'''

-'''

 var $14 = printf(str, $13);

 return 0;

-}

 '''

 If in addition the Closure Compiler is run on that output, we get which is fairly close to the original C++ (the differences, of having the loop's condition inside the loop instead of inside the for() expression at the top of the original loop, are not important to performance).
-Thus, it is possible to recreate the original high-level structure of the code that was compiled into LLVM assembly.
+Thus, it is possible to recreate the original high-level structure of the code that was compiled into LLVM assembly, despite that structure not being explicitly available to Emscripten.